patschwork/phorge_ldap_docker/README.md

 This version **adds LDAP support** to the PHP 7.4-fpm-alpine stack (which I needed).

-In the Wiki article there is an article how to migrate from an old Phabricator instance to Phorge.
+In the Wiki section is an [article](https://github.com/patschwork/phorge_ldap_docker/wiki/Migrate-from-(old)-Phabricator-to-Phorge) how to migrate from an old Phabricator instance to Phorge.

 There is no Docker Hub instance of this version, yet.
 My fork uses a extended Dockerfile (which also works).
 If somebody needs a Docker Hub image, please open an issue.